For more information about our Achievements, click on one of the items below:

-Saint Louis University shared honors with Clayco and the Lawrence Group for the expansion and renovation of a 47 year old office building to accommodate the School of Law.
-An aggressive 10 month schedule was needed to be ready for the university's fall 2013 semester.
-The $32 million project made use of constructability, front end planning and team building best practices to complete the project.
-Construction included addition of a 12th floor and installation of large structural steel beams that were fabricated off site, staged on a small project site, hoisted through a small window opening and spliced together inside the building.
+Saint Louis University shared honors with Clayco and the Lawrence Group for the expansion and renovation of a 47-year-old office building to accommodate the School of Law.
+An aggressive 10-month schedule was needed to be ready for the university's fall 2013 semester.
+The $32 million project made use of constructability, front-end planning, and team building best practices to complete the project.
+Construction included the addition of a 12th floor and installation of large structural steel beams that were fabricated off-site, staged on a small project site, hoisted through a small window opening and spliced together inside the building.

-Tree Campus USA - SLU has been designated as an official Tree Campus USA for the second year in a row.
+Tree Campus USA - SLU has been designated as an official Tree Campus USA.
 SLU's Tree Campus USA program contains the five standards that are required for certification:

 - Tree Campus Advisory Team - meets semi-annually and provides important input into the care and maintenance of a campus landscape with a primary focus on the health and maintenance of the campus tree population.

-- Dedicated Annual Expenditures - amount of money including labor and materials expended on tree establishment, maintenance, protection and removals.
+- Dedicated Annual Expenditures - the amount of money including labor and materials expended on tree establishment, maintenance, protection, and removals.

-- Arbor Day Observance - engagement opportunity for student population and broader community.
+- Arbor Day Observance - engagement opportunity for the student population and broader community.

 - Service Learning Project - an outreach opportunity to engage the student population and /or community with projects related to trees.